Studies in Additive Number Theory by Circles of Partition: The Circle of Partition

-The above language in many ways could be seen as a criterion determining the plausibility of carrying out a partition in a specified set.
-Indeed this feasibility is trivial if we take the set $\mathbb{M}$ to be the set of natural numbers $\mathbb{N}$.
-The situation becomes harder if we take the set $\mathbb{M}$ to be a special subset of natural numbers $\mathbb{N}$, as the corresponding CoP $\mathcal{C}(n,\mathbb{M})$ may not always be non-empty for all $n\in \mathbb{N}$.
-One archetype of problems of this flavour is the binary Goldbach conjecture, when we take the base set $\mathbb{M}$ to be the set of all prime numbers $\mathbb{P}$.
-One could imagine the same sort of difficulty if we extend our base set to other special subsets of the natural numbers.
-As such we start by developing the theory assuming the base set of natural numbers $\mathbb{N}$ and latter extend it to other base sets $\mathbb{M}$ equipped with certain important and subtle properties.
+The above language may be seen as a criterion that determines the plausibility of carrying out a partition in a specified set.
+Indeed, this feasibility is trivial if we take the set $\mathbb{M}$ as the set of natural numbers $\mathbb{N}$.
+The situation becomes harder and interesting when we take the set $\mathbb{M}$ to be a special subset of positive integers $\mathbb{N}$, as the corresponding CoP $\mathcal{C}(n,\mathbb{M})$ may not always be non-empty for all $n\in \mathbb{N}$.
+An archetype of problems of this type is the binary Goldbach conjecture, when we take the base set $\mathbb{M}$ to be the set of all prime numbers $\mathbb{P}$.
+One could imagine the same level of difficulty when we extend our base set to other special subsets of the natural numbers.
+We start by developing the theory assuming the base set of natural numbers $\mathbb{N}$ and extend it to other base sets $\mathbb{M}$ equipped with certain important and subtle properties.

-\begin{remark} It is important to notice that a typical CoP need not have a center.
-In the case of an absence of a center then we say the circle has a deleted center.
-However all CoPs $\mathcal{C}(n)$ with even generators have a center.
-It is easy to see that the CoP $\mathcal{C}(n)$ contains all points whose weights are positive integers from $1$ to $n-1$ inclusive:
+\begin{remark} It is important to note that a typical CoP may not always have a center.
+In the case of an absence of a center, we say that the circle has a deleted center.
+However, all CoPs $\mathcal{C}(n)$ with even generators have a center.
+One can observe that CoP $\mathcal{C}(n)$ contains all points whose weights are positive integers from $1$ to $n-1$ inclusive:

-Therefore the CoP $\mathcal{C}(n)$ has $\left \lfloor \frac{n-1}{2}\right \rfloor$ different real axes. \end{remark}
+Therefore, the CoP $\mathcal{C}(n)$ has $\left\lfloor\frac{n-1}{2}\right\rfloor$ different real axes. \end{remark}

 \begin{proposition} Each axis is uniquely determined by points $[x]\in \mathcal{C}(n,\mathbb{M})$. \end{proposition}